-Answer all questions.--Do not leave any question or section blank unless a questionnaire expressly directs you to skip over certain questions or sections.
-If the answer to any question is "none," write "none."
-If information is not readily available from your records in exactly the form requested, furnish carefully prepared estimates--designated as such by the letter "E"--and explain the basis of your estimates.
-Answers to questions and any necessary comments or explanations should be supplied in the space provided or on separate sheets attached to the appropriate page of the questionnaire(s).
-If your firm is completing more than one questionnaire in connection with this review (i.e., a producer, importer, and/or purchaser questionnaire), you need not respond to duplicated questions in the questionnaires.
+Answer all questions.-Do not leave any question or section blank unless a questionnaire expressly directs you to skip over certain questions or sections.
+If information is not readily available from your records in exactly the form requested, furnish carefully prepared estimates.
+If your firm is completing more than one questionnaire in connection with this proceeding (i.e., a producer, importer, and/or purchaser questionnaire), you need not respond to duplicated questions in the questionnaires.